ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {{site.data.content.vrw-deprecated-note}}

 For {{site.data.keyword.rw}}, you can install FortiGate Virtual Appliance on the gateway cluster.
-You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.

 * You can install FortiGate Virtual Appliance on gateway clusters with a 10 Gb or 25 Gb uplink speed.
 * For 10 Gb, you can install FortiGate-VM16 on Cascade Lake 4210.